cypress-io/cypress-documentation/source/guides/guides/command-line.md

 cypress run --browser chrome
 ```

-The "browser" argument can be set to `chrome`, `chromium`, `edge`, or `electron` to launch a browser detected on your system.
+The "browser" argument can be set to `chrome`, `chromium`, `edge`, `electron`, `firefox` to launch a browser detected on your system.
 Cypress will attempt to automatically find the installed browser for you.

 To launch non-stable browsers, add a colon and the desired release channel.
 For example, to launch Chrome Canary, use `chrome:canary`.